Skip to main content

 1024Sonnet 4.5, Opus 4.1, Opus 4, Sonnet 4, Sonnet 3.7

-For Amazon Titan models on Bedrock, cache_control on tool definitions is automatically skipped since these models do not support cache points on tools.
+For Amazon Titan and Nova models on Bedrock, cache_control on tool definitions is automatically skipped since these models do not support cache points on tools.

-OpenAI and Azure OpenAI cache prompts automatically based on matching prefixes.
-No cache_control markup is needed — the gateway strips it before forwarding.You can optionally pass prompt_cache_key to group requests that share a common prefix, improving cache hit rates:
+OpenAI and Azure OpenAI are provider-managed — they cache matching prefixes on their own.
+No cache_control markup is needed, and the gateway strips it before forwarding.You can optionally pass prompt_cache_key to group requests that share a common prefix, improving cache hit rates:

 response = client.chat.completions.create(